-- background: chosen project, reasons for that choice - technicalities: short technical description of the chosen project (programming language, frameworks, tools, etc.) - background: chosen task, reasons for that choice - technical description of your work: what have you done? how? - references to public evidence of your work: patches sent to Bug Tracking Systems / PR / MR, mailing list threads, etc. - public evidence of the fact your work has been integrated upstream (e.g., commit on the master branch) - discussion: difficulties encountered, feedback, etc.
+- background: chosen project, reasons for that choice - technicalities: short technical description of the chosen project (programming language, frameworks, tools, etc.) - background: chosen task, reasons for that choice - technical description of your work: what have you done? how? - references to public evidence of your work: patches sent to Bug Tracking Systems / PR / MR, mailing list threads, etc. - corollary: make sure your contributions are either associated to your fullname, or enable me to check that your nickname corresponds to your identity (e.g., by publishing a private "gist") - public evidence of the fact your work has been integrated upstream (e.g., commit on the master branch) - discussion: difficulties encountered, feedback, etc.

-- there will be dedicated TP sessions to work on the project - I'm available throughout the full process (both during dedicated TPs and elsewhere) to give you feedback, hints, and advice for your specific project
+- parts of the TD sessions will be dedicataed to work on the project - I'm available throughout the full process (both during dedicated TPs and elsewhere) to give you feedback, hints, and advice for your specific project